YangTuanAnh/foodfeed_django_backend/README.md

 ##### GET
 Returns a list of user objects which are friends to the authenticated user.
 #### `/friends/<int:user_id>`
+Returns a list of user objects which are friends to the user with given id.

+#### `/friends/suggestions`
+Returns 5 random users (TODO: Use BFS to find closely unfriended users)

 ### /posts
 #### GET
-Returns a list of user objects which are friends to the user with given id.
 #### POST
 Login required.
 No input.
 If not friended, will add new connection between authenticated user and user with given user id.
 Else, then unfriend.
 #### `/`